 Step #4:- How to cool down the lathe tool.

 Because you placed the tool on a belt sander, it will heat up due to constant friction.
 As a result, after you’ve finished the task, you’ll need to let the tool cool down.
 The tool may dampen a little if you don’t think about cooling it down.

 When you think it’s sharpened sufficiently after a few strokes, test it on walnuts or anything else to make sure it’s sharp properly.

 Always protect yourself by wearing goggles and gloves.
 The flying metal fragments may cause long-term skin damage.
 Even keel goggles and gloves are on hand to avoid any uncomfortable situations.

 So now we’ve learned how to do it, we should be aware of the challenges you can encounter during sharpening with a belt sander.

 People find it difficult to locate a place to hold the lathe tool on a belt sander, They are frequently confused with the direction in which the lathe tool should be placed.
 Some users choose to use a sharpening jig to sharpen their tools.

 On the bright side, a belt sander is less expensive and completes the work in the shortest amount of time.
 So it’s up to you to decide if you’re willing to choose it or not.

 A handheld belt sander may be a bit troublesome, however, it is now no longer or not a possible task.
-If you do not have lots of timber turning works for your shoulder the deciding on a belt sander may be a great preference in this situation.
+If you do not have lots of timber turning works for your shoulder deciding on a belt sander may be a great preference in this situation.
 Moreover, a belt sander would not purpose a lot of friction; and much less friction is ideal for timber turning tools.
-If you aren’t a first-timer the use a belt sander and inclined for a quicker but finer result, then pass for a belt sander to sharpen lathe tools.
+If you aren’t a first-timer use a belt sander and are inclined to a quicker but finer result, then pass for a belt sander to sharpen lathe tools.
 Plus, it’s miles tons inexpensive evaluating to grinders.